Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 <img rounded style="width: 900px;" src="img/ink/lego0.png" />

 NOTE:
+- Technically you could take a SC written in ink! and deploy it to any WASM-powered blockchain.
+  - in practice not that straight-forward.
-technically ink! is just a language but in practice it has close ties to the larger Substrate framework Substarte is a framework for developing customized blockchains
+- ink! is closely tied to the larger Substrate framework.
+- Substarte is a framework for developing customized blockchain runtimes from composable pallets.

 ---